CustomTypeOne/LoopPatches/README.md

 * Hold down the CTRL key and click (or right-click) LoopWorkspace
 * A menu appears - select New Terminal at Folder (near the bottom of the list)

+**As soon as that window opens, type pwd in the terminal and hit return.
+The command pwd means to print the working directory.**

+The response must end in LoopWorkspace and the date-time should match the fresh download.
+For example:

+`/Users/marion/Downloads/BuildLoop/Loop-dev-221020-1353_ca8a374/LoopWorkspace`

+If the response is wrong, quit out of that terminal and try again.

 ### Copy and Paste Commands

 Now that you have a new terminal window opened in the LoopWorkspace folder, you can copy and paste the following sets of commands into that terminal window.
 If you see the word `error` at the beginning of a line, stop and review the instructions. **DO NOT CONTINUE after an error is observed.** (A whitespace error is a warning and can be ignored.)